Immodal/snake/README.md

 # Snake

 This is the repo for my P5JS app that uses different techniques to create agents that play the game.
-Check it out in the link at the top of the page!
+Check it out by following the link in the About section!

 # Blog